vitrineofcode/route-traveler/README.md

 - Adding more enemies with unique abilities.
 - Implementing an inventory system for items and equipment.
 - Story mode
-- Walkin the grass for enemy battle encounters.
+- Walking the grass for enemy battle encounters.

 ## Author